 Reform dress for women touched a nerve, sparking anger and ridicule.
 Elizabeth Cady Stanton’s husband, Henry Brewster Stanton, almost lost his 1851 bid for re-election to the New York State Senate because of his wife’s costume.
 Newspaper cartoons sneered that if women took on masculine characteristics by wearing pantaloons, men would don dresses and become dependent and "feminized."
 Abolitionist William Lloyd Garrison, otherwise a strong supporter of the women’s movement, stridently urged abandonment of reform dress.
 Indeed, among male supporters of women’s rights, only Gerrit Smith supported pantaloons reform dress.
 Traditional women’s garb, he complained, "both marks and makes their impotence."
 So intense was Smith's support that it seemed he thought pantaloons alone would make women equal.

-It soon became apparent to woman’s rights advocates that the Bloomer costume was a distraction; critics would focus on their apparel rather than hearing them out on topics such as suffrage.
+It soon became apparent to woman’s rights advocates that the Bloomer costume was a distraction; critics would focus on their apparel rather than listening to them about why women deserved the vote.
 By the end of 1853, Stanton abandoned the Bloomer costume.
 She soon persuaded Lucy Stone to do likewise.
 Susan B. Anthony, who had been slow to take up Bloomers, was also slow to discard them, continuing to wear the style until mid-1854.
 As for Amelia Jenks Bloomer, she continued to wear short skirts over pantaloons until 1858, when she gave it up for a new fashion, the light-weight wire hoop skirt.
 (By that time she had moved with her husband to Council Bluffs, Iowa.)
 The last suffragist to forsake the Bloomer costume was Elizabeth Smith Miller, who continued wearing it, in part to please her father, until as late as 1861.

 Though suffragists no longer wore the reform costume, the media and the public continued to associate it with the campaign for suffrage.
 As late as 1866, a New York Times reporter covering a woman’s rights convention expressed surprise to see "no woman in attendance wearing the bloomer or ’short’ dress."
 Yet most suffragists had given up the costume more than ten years previously!